 For honors in a particular department, see The Honors Program: Departmental Honors in this Catalogue.

-If at mid-semester a student, in the judgment of his instructor, is doing unsatisfactory work, the instructor may send him a deficiency report.
-The report includes a statement of the student's grade at mid-term, as well as the reasons for the grade.
+If by the eighth week of classes a student, in the judgment of his instructor, is doing unsatisfactory work, the instructor may send him a deficiency report.
+The report includes a statement of the student's grade at that point in the semester as well as the reasons for the grade.
 Copies of the report are sent to all students' advisors and to the Dean of Faculty, and to parents or guardians of freshmen and first-semester sophomores.
 A student who receives a deficiency report is expected to consult his advisor and the instructor who issued the report, and to take action to improve his academic performance.

 GOOD ACADEMIC STANDING